-The classic problem muscle groups in APT are tight hip flexors coupled with tight lumbar erectors (lower back), along with weakened glute max, hamstrings and the abs (mostly the rectus abdominus and external obliques).
+The classic problem muscle groups in APT (anterior pelvic tilt) are tight hip flexors coupled with tight lumbar erectors (lower back), along with weakened glute max (butt muscles), hamstrings and the abs (mostly the rectus abdominus and external obliques).
 Most people think that the hamstrings are tight in this position and go wild with stretching them, but the hamstrings are actually in a lengthened state – stretching them will only make it worse.
 Due to something called antagonist dominance, the glute max will not fire to its maximum capacity and to pick up for this slack, the adductor magnus and the hamstrings will be forced to step in.
 This leads to hamstring and groin strains.

 Correcting this dysfunction takes some daily work:

 - Lengthen the hip flexors.
 Foam rollers are perfectly designed for hitting the hip flexors, but the lunge stretch works great too.
 To do it properly, make sure that you’re moving at the hips and not the lower back.
 Squeeze the gluteus of the leg that’s behind you.
 To enhance this stretch, raise the hand of the stretched hip to the ceiling.
 If you can’t “feel” your glute contracting, try tapping it with your fingers.